 - New global CEO takes office

-Strong growth and dynamic workforce boosts India’s ranking in global business growth environment index
+Economic growth and strong workforce boost Indonesia’s position in global business growth environment index

-Technology investment and a strong financing environment boost France’s ranking in global business growth environment index.
-A strong technology infrastructure and financing environment have helped to boost France’s ranking in the Grant Thornton Global Dynamism Index (GDI) which ranks the business growth environments of 60 leading economies.
-The country ranks 23= overall, although this masks significant disparities between indicator areas highlighting key strength and weaknesses.
+A rapidly growing economy and a strong labour force have strengthened Indonesia’s ranking in the Grant Thornton Global Dynamism Index (GDI) which ranks the business growth environments of 60 leading economies.
+The country ranks 40 overall although this masks significant disparities between indicator areas highlighting key strength and weaknesses.

 Business-friendly regulation and a strong workforce make Australia a prime entry point for APAC.
 New research reveals that business-friendly regulation and an attractive labour market places Australia among the leading nations worldwide for dynamic businesses looking to expand.